biolab/orange2/docs/reference/rst/Orange.statistics.estimate.rst

         just pass :obj:`None` for the latter.)
 When both, distribution and instances are given, it is up to constructor to decide what to use.

+        .. note:: The `instances` and `weight_id` argument are at the moment only used by :class:`ConditionalByRows`.
+The rest of the builtin constructors require that `table` is given.

 .. class:: ConditionalEstimator